vgrillot/cheatsheets/python_training.md

 vv

-### Dict comprehension
+Dict comprehension
+--
+similar to list comprehension, but with a pair:
 ```
-  #  similar to list comprehension, but with a pair:
   {k: v for k, v in my_dict.items() if ...}
- # build a dict from lists:
 ```